josecarlos712/Remote-Task-Manager/README.md

-# **Remote-Task-Manager**
+# **Remote-Task-Manager v0.3.0**

+Remote Task Manager v0.1.0.
+Basic web interface
+Remote Task Manager v0.2.0.
+Adding different capabilities to the server.
-Remote Task Manager v24.1023.01 This is a compilation of utilities to manage your own PC using a Web UI to send commands and run tasks.
+Remote Task Manager v0.3.0.
+Loging, logout, register functionality.

+This is a compilation of utilities to manage your own PC using a Web UI to send commands and run tasks.

 ## **Capabilities**